chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 In ServiceNow, the navigation of the application is through the **Chef Automate** menu.
 {{< figure src="/images/automate/snow_integration_navigation.png" alt="Navigation">}}

 The **Automate Instances** module allows the user to configure the integration with Chef Automate.
 The main module for navigation is the **Servers** module.
 The **Server** module displays a list of servers in the _CMDB_ module.
 The Chef Automate integration augments the existing CMDB servers and inserts new servers into CMDB.
-The application uses the ServiceNow discovery IRE (Identification and Reconciliation Engine) when inserting or updating servers.
+The application uses the ServiceNow discovery IRE (Identification and Reconciliation Engine) when inserting or updating servers.<br  />
 In addition, the application updates the CMDB file systems and software installed tables, and adds related information on the servers form with related data from Chef Automate:
 - Client Runs
 - Attributes